-Boys and girls are eligible to be considered for admission to Langley Grammar School in Year 7 if they meet the required standard in the Slough Consortium 11+ examination.
-The 11+ examination is designed to identify pupils with the ability and aptitude for a grammar school education.
+Pupils are eligible to be considered for admission to Langley Grammar School in Year 7 if they meet the required standard in the Slough Consortium 11+ examination.
+The 11+ examination is designed to identify pupils with the ability and aptitude for the kind of academic education offered by the grammar schools in Slough.